DIABETES EDUCATION NURSE

 Breathtaking vistas, active arts and culture community, and a variety of service clubs and organizations make Trail one of the most desirable communities in the Kootenay Boundary Region.
 For residents and visitors alike, Trail offers outstanding opportunities for living life well and to the fullest.
 The culture of volunteerism is abundant and is evident by the many events and projects the community gets involved in.

-• Graduation from an approved school of Nursing with current practicing registration with British Columbia College of Nursing and Midwives (BCCNM). • Current, valid Canadian Diabetes Educator Certification (CDE) or completion of the Diabetes Educator Graduate Certificate Program from Michener Institute. • Current, valid BC Driver’s License. • Two years’ recent related clinical experience including: one year experience assessing, treating, and educating patients, family members, and others about diabetes using a self-management support approach; and experience providing formal, adult, group education; or equivalent combination of education, training, and experience.
+QUALIFICATIONS -Graduation from an approved school of Nursing with current practicing registration with British Columbia College of Nursing Professionals (BCCNP). -Current, valid Canadian Diabetes Educator Certification (CDE) or -Completion of the Diabetes Educator Graduate Certificate Program from Michener Institute. -Current, valid BC Driver’s License. -Two years’ recent related clinical experience including: one year experience assessing, treating, and educating patients, family members, and others about diabetes using a self-management support approach; and experience providing formal, adult, group education; or equivalent combination of education, training, and experience.